hwchen/blog/content/posts/introducing-tophat.md

 It seemed like implementing this pattern would be a little different (for Rust async); and I thought that this, plus creating an async-runtime agnostic library, would be a fun and worthwhile challenge.
 It might even be potentially useful to others!

 # pre-1.0
 I've finally reached a point where I feel comfortable presenting `tophat` more publicly.
-While it's definitely not 1.0, it should be useable for basic apis.
+While it's definitely not v1.0, at v0.3.0 it should be useable for basic apis.
 There's even some conveniences, like a router and error-response handling!

 Feature list: